Probing the equation of state of the early Universe with pulsar timing arrays

-\textbf{Note added.} While completing this work, we found a parallel independent work \cite{Zhao:2023joc} where the authors utilized the NANOGrav 15-yr data set in conjunction with CMB and BBN, and found a weak constraint on the EoS parameter that has no upper bound.
-As a comparison, we incorporated all available data from NANOGrav, PPTA, and EPTA, and constrained the EoS parameter to be $w = 0.60^{+0.32}_{-0.39}$.
+While completing this work, we found a parallel independent work~\cite{Zhao:2023joc} where the authors utilized the NANOGrav 15-year data set in conjunction with CMB and BBN and found a weak constraint on the EoS parameter that has no upper bound.
+As a comparison, we incorporated all available data from NANOGrav, PPTA, and EPTA and constrained the EoS parameter to be $w = 0.60^{+0.32}_{-0.39}$.